 All Directors of Public Health (DPH) in England have the statutory duty to write an Annual Report.
 This is an independent report on the state of the health and wellbeing of the local population.

-Bulletin Four, the latest bulletin, reviews child poverty.
+- Bulletin Four, the latest bulletin, reviews child poverty.
 One-third of UK children live in poverty and two-thirds of children in poverty have at least one parent in work.
 Poverty drivers include low paid work, worklessness, high living expenses and inadequate benefits.
 It is known that poverty harms childhoods, life chances and wider society through reduced outcomes in education, health and communities.

-Bulletin Three covers Adverse Childhood Experiences (ACEs) and social mobility in Derby.
+- Bulletin Three covers Adverse Childhood Experiences (ACEs) and social mobility in Derby.
 ACEs are traumatic events occurring in childhood which have a lasting negative impact on individual’s health and social outcomes in adulthood.
 Contributing events include abuse, neglect and household challenges.
 The impact on individual’s with multiple ACEs is wide ranging but is associated with a higher risk of early death, violence (interpersonal and self-directed), substance misuse (drug and alcohol), mental ill health and sexual risk taking.

-Bulletin Two examines work, worklessness and inclusive growth in Derby.
+- Bulletin Two examines work, worklessness and inclusive growth in Derby.
 Moving people into good work is important for everyone as good quality work benefits individuals, their families, local communities and businesses.
 There are also cost savings to society such as reducing costs associated with homelessness, crime, benefits, and health care.
 Features of good work include fair pay, job security, decent working conditions, a work life balance, job control, training and progression opportunities.